 a PhD student in Systematic Theology

-Joined project ‘God's vulnerability?’
+Joint project ‘God's vulnerability?’

 Theme and central question

-In this joined project, we focus the questions from ‘crucial commitment’ (partly in light of previous BEST research and the TUU theme of ‘vulnerability and hope’) on the doctrine of God, in particular on God's vulnerability.
+In this joint project, we focus the questions from ‘Crucial Commitment’ (partly in light of previous BEST research and the TUU theme of ‘vulnerability and hope’) on the doctrine of God, in particular on God's vulnerability.
 Does God's commitment to his creation, to human beings and to his people Israel make him vulnerable, and what does it mean to talk about God's vulnerability?
 The theme of vulnerability plays no role in the theological tradition but is highly valued in our present context.
 This new theme resonates with all kinds of texts and topics from the Bible and the tradition, and calls for new reflection of old questions.
 We understand vulnerability (in a general sense) as the possibility and reality that someone is affected in a negative sense (e.g. in honour, reputation, opportunities, existence).
-The central question to which this double study aims to contribute is:
+The central question which both studies will aim to address is:

 In what way is it sound from a biblical-theological perspective, meaningful from a systematic perspective, and hopeful in the present context to speak of ‘God's vulnerability’?

 To answer this question, we can investigate biblical passages in which God appears to be vulnerable, the doctrine of God, and the divine nature of Jesus Christ.
 In the Bible, especially in the Old Testament, we encounter passages in which God's commitment to Israel seems to make Him vulnerable.
 In the New Testament, we find passages on the incarnation of the Word to which the same applies.
-It is possible to exegete these texts from a presumed invulnerability of God and to defend that Jesus Christ did not suffer according to His divine nature.
+It is possible to exegete these texts from a presumed invulnerability of God and to defend that the position Jesus Christ did not suffer according to His divine nature.
 Conversely, it is possible to conclude from the suffering of Jesus Christ and from biblical passages that God must be vulnerable.
 Both options have been defended, and the question is which of the two possibilities is most justified, meaningful, and hopeful.

-In this research project, PhD-students in OT and ST are working on the same question from different perspectives.
+In this research project, PhD students in OT and ST are working on the same question from different perspectives.
 The starting point for the OT student is a selection of passages that seem to involve God's vulnerability.
 The starting point of the ST student is the question of what the suffering of Jesus Christ means for God's possible vulnerability.

 Old Testament

 In Old Testament theology, God's commitment is usually elaborated with the notions of God's covenant with Israel, His faithfulness, and His power that He deploys for the benefit of the covenant partner and against enemies.
 The other side of this devotion is that it seems to make God vulnerable.
 When the LORD’s name is joined to Israel, it entails risks and these risks turn out to be not imaginary.
 The covenant people belongs to the LORD and proclaims his praise, but it can also profane his name and hurt his love.
 The Old Testament describes how that indeed happens and what this means, including for God himself.
-What happens, when God is dishonoured and hurt, and when He has to punish Israel, but cannot do so because of His own faithfulness, because of His reputation among the nations and the gods, and because His own heart resists it?
+What happens when God is dishonoured and hurt, and when He has to punish Israel, but cannot do so because of His own faithfulness, because of His reputation among the nations and the gods, and because His own heart resists it?
 There seems to be a tension between the LORD's sovereignty and His faithfulness, His commitment to His people and to creation.
 Emotional terms are used to describe how this touches God, and there seems to be an inner struggle within God himself.